Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 Will my program be taxed on the funds?

 There may be tax implications for your program.
 Please consult with the IRS, an accountant, or tax specialist for guidance.
-For tax purposes, recipient child care and early education entities are considered the “beneficiary” of these funds and thread is the “intermediary.”
+For tax purposes, recipient child care and day camp programs are considered the “beneficiary” of these funds and thread is the “intermediary.”